Department of Composition

 ELECTROACOUSTIC MUSIC STUDIO (SME)

-Electroacoustic Music Studio forms another branch of Composition Department.
+Electroacoustic Music Studio forms another branch of Department of Composition.

 Founded in 1973 by Prof. Józef Patkowski, it is directed now by Prof. Marek Chołoniewski.